Miss America Goes Global with the USO and Admiral Winnefeld!

 For our final stop on the journey, we headed to Pearl Harbor, HI!
 This was my first time in the state of Hawaii, so I was especially excited for the visit.
 We flew in early in the morning, had enough time to shower and rest for a little bit, and my Miss America sister, Miss Hawaii, happened to be on the same island and came to visit me!
 I can’t tell you how wonderful it was to see a friendly face that truly understands my life.
 In no time, it was time to start the day’s official activities.
 Our first stop was a meet and greet at Kaneohe Marine Base.
 It was pretty special to see all the little kids throwing footballs with Dwayne, Andrew, and David, and I had some fun with several aspiring princesses.
 After pictures and goodbyes, we went back to Pearl Harbor and enjoyed a tour that included visiting the USS Arizona.
 Conducting the tour was a sailor who would reenlist that day, with the Admiral leading the ceremony.
 It was quite a beautiful scene, on the pristine water, with our entire tour cast and staff on the beautiful USS Arizona, to witness a man’s re-commitment to serving the country he loves so much, surrounded by his family.

-Speaking of people who love their country, after our USO meet & greet at Marine Corps Base Hawaii (formerly Marine Corps Air Station Kaneohe Bay) and tour of the USS Arizona, we headed to Joint Base Pearl Harbor Hickam to perform our very last USO show.
+Speaking of people who love their country, after our USO meet & greet at Marine Corps Base Hawaii (formerly Marine Corps Air Station Kaneohe Bay) and tour of the USS Arizona, we headed to essays for cheap Joint Base Pearl Harbor Hickam to perform our very last USO show.
 Although we were tired and many of us had lost our voices, this was truly our best show.
 Wee-Man’s introduction that night was particularly impressive, as he even remembered to incorporate the four “stages” of the crown.
 That night’s rendition of “God Bless America” was especially tearful.
 I couldn’t believe that something the Miss America team had worked so hard to achieve was over in the blink of an eye.

 I will never forget this truly life-changing experience.
 I would like to thank the incredible crew, support staff, airmen, security team, and the Vice Squad for making this flawless mission a success.
 The entire trip was seamless and executed in perfect military precision.
 Thank you to Admiral and Mrs. Winnefeld for believing in me and taking a chance.
 Thank you to the Miss America Organization for the countless calls, follow-ups, and faith in me to go on this trip.
 Thank you to Karen Nocella, my fearless business manager, who accompanied me on the trip and threw all caution to the wind to be there for me.
 You have done so much for me and this trip would not have been possible without your diligence and persistence.
 Thank you to everyone who advocated on my behalf to join this tour, this would not have been possible without your faith in me.